-The global health crisis caused by the novel coronavirus COVID-19 pandemic and its resurgences has and may continue to negatively impact global economic activity, which, despite vaccination efforts, remains uncertain and cannot be predicted with confidence.
-In addition, highly transmissible new variants of COVID-19 have spread globally.
-The full impact of such variants cannot be predicted at this time, and could depend on numerous factors, including vaccination rates among the population, the effectiveness of COVID-19 vaccines and boosters against the COVID-19 variants and the response by governmental bodies and regulators.
-Given the ongoing and dynamic nature of the circumstances, it is difficult to predict the impact of the COVID-19 pandemic on our business.
+The global health crisis caused by the novel coronavirus COVID-19 pandemic and its resurgences has had and may in the future negatively impact global economic activity.
+Although the Public Health Emergency for COVID-19 declared by the U.S. federal government has ended, there remains a risk that new variants of COVID 19, or other infectious diseases, may still emerge.
+The full impact of such an event cannot be predicted at this time, and could depend on numerous factors, including vaccination rates among the population, the effectiveness of COVID-19 vaccines and boosters against the COVID-19 variants and the response by governmental bodies and regulators.
+Given the ongoing and dynamic nature of the circumstances, it is difficult to predict the impact of a future pandemic on our business.

-Many countries around the world have imposed quarantines and restrictions on travel and mass gatherings and could reinstitute such policies in response to future COVID-19 outbreaks.
+Many countries around the world imposed quarantines and restrictions on travel and mass gatherings in response to the COVID-19 pandemic and could reinstitute such policies in response to future infectious disease outbreaks.
 In such a scenario, our ability to continue to operate our business may also be limited.
 Such events may result in a period of business, supply and drug product manufacturing disruption, and in reduced operations, any of which could materially affect our business, financial condition and results of operations.
 In response to COVID-19, we implemented hybrid working for our office-based staff, while our research staff has been actively working in our laboratory throughout the pandemic and thus far have not experienced a significant disruption or delay in our operations as it relates to the clinical development, preclinical development of manufacturing of our drug candidates.
-Although we are adhering to health and safety protocols, an outbreak of COVID-19 at our facilities could nonetheless cause shutdowns of facilities and a reduction in our workforce, which could cause a disruption or delay in such operations.
-New outbreaks may further divert the attention and efforts of the medical community to coping with COVID-19, and may disrupt the marketplace in which we operate and may have a material adverse effect on our operations.
+Although we are adhering to health and safety protocols, an outbreak of infectious disease at our facilities could nonetheless cause shutdowns of facilities and a reduction in our workforce, which could cause a disruption or delay in such operations.
+New outbreaks may further divert the attention and efforts of the medical community to coping with such outbreaks and may disrupt the marketplace in which we operate and may have a material adverse effect on our operations.

-A continuation or worsening of the levels of market disruption and volatility seen in the recent past could have an adverse effect on our ability to access capital, which could in the future negatively affect our liquidity.
-In addition, a recession or market correction resulting from the spread of COVID-19 could materially affect our business and the value of our common stock.
+Market disruption and volatility following a new outbreak of infectious disease could have an adverse effect on our ability to access capital, which could in turn negatively affect our liquidity.
+In addition, a recession or market correction resulting from the spread of such disease could materially affect our business and the value of our common stock

-We believe our earlier stage CD33 clinical trials will continue to recruit and enroll patients given the acute nature of relapsed or refractory AML.
-The continuation of the pandemic could adversely affect our planned clinical trial operations, including our ability to conduct the trials on the expected timelines and recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19 if their geography is impacted by the pandemic.
-Further, the continuation and/or resurgence of the COVID-19 pandemic could result in delays in our clinical trials due to prioritization of hospital resources toward the pandemic, restrictions in travel, potential unwillingness of patients to enroll in trials at this time, or the inability of patients to comply with clinical trial protocols if quarantines or travel restrictions are reinstated that impede patient movement or interrupt healthcare services.
-In addition, we rely on independent clinical trials, and the pandemic may affect their ability to devote sufficient time and resources to our programs or to travel to sites to perform work for us, which may result in delays or hinder our ability to collect data from our clinical trials.
+A future pandemic could adversely affect our clinical trial operations, including our ability to conduct the trials on the expected timelines and recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to a future pandemic if their geography is impacted by the pandemic.
+Further, future pandemic could result in delays in our clinical trials due to prioritization of hospital resources toward the pandemic, restrictions in travel, potential unwillingness of patients to enroll in trials at this time, or the inability of patients to comply with clinical trial protocols if quarantines or travel restrictions are reinstated that impede patient movement or interrupt healthcare services.
+In addition, we rely on independent clinical investigators, contract research organizations and other third-party service providers to assist us in managing, monitoring and otherwise carrying out our preclinical studies and clinical trials, and the pandemic may affect their ability to devote sufficient time and resources to our programs or to travel to sites to perform work for us, which may result in delays or hinder our ability to collect data from our clinical trials.